latortuga71/Phrack-40th-Anniversary-CTF-Challenge-Solution/README.md

 # Exploitation Thought Process
-The current process i was thinking of the perform the exploit was the following.
+My thought process to perform the exploit was the following.

 0. We connect to the driver and allocate a node of size 0xC0.